Tustin

 Tustin is in the middle of a major transformation.
 Old Town's charm exists but is increasingly flanked by new suburban development.
 Some buyers love the blend, others find the contrast jarring.
 The redevelopment of Tustin Legacy is ongoing and will continue reshaping the city for years.

-Tustin Legacy is a large-scale development by a master-planned company.
-While it's more walkable than typical suburban sprawl, it has some of the homogeneity and managed-community feeling of planned suburbs.
-The historic Old Town character that makes Tustin appealing is being supplemented by contemporary development.
+Tustin Legacy is a large-scale master-planned development.
+While it is more walkable than typical suburban sprawl, it has some of the homogeneity and managed-community feel of planned suburbs.
+The historic Old Town character that makes Tustin appealing is being supplemented, not replaced, by contemporary development.

 Quick Answers